Making a compost pile requires just the sweat from your brow; nutritious choice foods do not come cheap.

 2. Make channels for fresh air in your heap.

 Making a compost pile requires just the sweat from your brow.
-Believe you me, Bernard Preston healthy choice foods do not come cheap; it's hard work.
+Believe you me, Bernard Preston nutritious choice foods do not come cheap; it's hard work.

 When making a compost pile I provide natural air-conditioning!
 At the base of the compost heap place rotting old sticks or planks, keeping the vent open to the air.